-- Next, click in Object Browser and select Group: - Drag the Phase (or Phase Name) column to the grouping row. a. - Drag the Name column to the grouping row.
+- 4. Next, click in Object Browser and select Group: - a.
+Drag the Phase (or Phase Name) column to the grouping row. - b.
+Drag the Name column to the grouping row.

 You can further group by any additional properties you would like to use to break down the work of each phase.